raylib-extras/rlImGui/README.md

 rlImgui provides a backend for [Dear ImGui](https://github.com/ocornut/imgui) using [Raylib](https://www.raylib.com/).

+# ImGui Version
+This version was built against ImGui 1.92.1 and uses the new Font API.
+It is incompatbile with older versions of Dear ImGui.

 # Building
 The rlImGui repository itself is set up to use Premake to generate a static library and examples for Visual Studio 2019.
 Premake can also be used to generate makefiles for Linux. rlImGui can be used as a static library, or by directly including the files into your game project.
 Premake is not required to use rlImGui, it is simply just what is used for development.